rhblind/rhblind.github.io/content/posts/config.md

     ;;taskrunner        ; taskrunner for all your projects ;;terraform         ; infrastructure as code
-    ;;tmux              ; an API for interacting with tmux ;;upload            ; map local to remote projects via ssh/ftp
+    ;;tmux              ; an API for interacting with tmux tree-sitter         ; syntax and parsing, sitting in a tree...
+    ;;upload            ; map local to remote projects via ssh/ftp
     ```